akikuno/DAJIN2/README.md

 If you have a GitHub account, you can also submit reports via
 👉 [GitHub Issues](https://github.com/akikuno/DAJIN2/issues/new/choose)

-Please refer to [CONTRIBUTING](https://github.com/akikuno/DAJIN2/blob/main/docs/CONTRIBUTING.md) for how to contribute and how to verify your contributions.
+Please refer to [CONTRIBUTING](https://github.com/akikuno/DAJIN2/blob/main/docs/CONTRIBUTING.md) for instructions on contributing.

 > [!NOTE]
 > For frequently asked questions, please refer to [this page](https://github.com/akikuno/DAJIN2/blob/main/docs/FAQ.md).